EugeneKovalskyi/TwoNumbersMultiplication/README.md

   - Stopwatch

 ### Settings part
+> Closing window of setting applies range changes and dispatch stop-event
   - Range selection, limited by 3-digits number in each field
   - Stopwatch toggle (hide/show)
   - Autocheck toggle for correct answer (on/off)
   - Sound toggle for correct and wrong answer (on/off)
   - Theme toggle (dark/light)

 ### Log part
   - History of answers in table, that have next fields: